 Personally, I went

 from immigrant to Immpreneur

-– and it has been very helpful to share my growth and my learnings with my parents – helping each other’s businesses prosper along the way.
+It has been very helpful to share my growth and what I have learned with my parents – helping each other’s businesses prosper along the way.

 A recent study showed that 30% of all Canadian SMEs (Small and Medium-sized Enterprises) are owned by new immigrants.

 It is my hope that the more we educate, assist and celebrate the entrepreneurial spirit in all new immigrants, that number will grow exponentially.

 Through this site, I want to showcase the stories of fellow Immpreneurs in Canada.